Rent guide

 • Account for existing debts and utilities before choosing rent.

-• Check whether a rent amount leaves enough income for other costs.
+• Check whether the rent budget still leaves income for groceries, transport, savings, and other bills.

 What this calculator is for